joshuasrichardson/AntHillSearch/README.md

 This interface shows about as much information as the Engineering Interface, but users have no control over what happens.
-Parameters have no effect on the simulation because all the information comes from the <code>recording/*date-time*_RECORDING.json</code> file.
+Parameters have no effect on the simulation because all the instructions come from the <code>recording/*date-time*_RECORDING.json</code> file.

 ## Controls